developer-adrita/developer-adrita/README.md

 ---

 Thanks for going through my Portfolio.
-All rights reserved by Shaikot Kundu Akash @2020-Present
+All rights reserved by Adrita Pyne @2023-Present

 ---